lgs96vdotcom/full-stack-automation-test-framework/README.md

 ## Test execution
-# after you configure your env variables - see point #3 and #4 from the Installaing section.
+ After you configure your env variables - see point #3 and #4 from the Installaing section.
 And point #1 from instructions section above
 1. Use following commands to run the tests and open allure reports npx playwright test npx allure generate ./allure-results --clean